hyperledger-archives/composer-sample-networks/packages/Sample-Network/README.md

 # Fabric Composer Sample Demo

-The Fabric Composer team has built a sample network
+The Fabric Composer team has built a simple sample network.